andrew/ultimate-awesome/README.md

 - [awesome-government-sites](https://github.com/anselmbradford/awesome-government-sites) - An awesome list of government websites.
 - [awesome-gdpr-services](https://github.com/asmaier/awesome-gdpr-services) - A curated list of GDPR compliant services (and software tools).
 - [awesome-allure](https://github.com/Avaddon-tfa/awesome-allure) - The collection of all Allure Report adaptors for tools and frameworks .
+- [awesome-blogging](https://github.com/awesomelistsio/awesome-blogging) - A curated list of awesome tools, resources, platforms, and tips for bloggers of all levels.
 - [awesome-drone-engineers](https://github.com/awesomelistsio/awesome-drone-engineers) - A curated list of resources, tools, and communities for drone engineers.
 - [awesome-postgresql](https://github.com/awesomelistsio/awesome-postgresql) - A curated list of awesome libraries, tools, frameworks, and resources for PostgreSQL, an advanced open-source relational database system known for its performance, extensibility, and SQL compliance.
+- [awesome-uav-drone-ai](https://github.com/awesomelistsio/awesome-uav-drone-ai) - A curated list of AI, machine learning, computer vision, and autonomy resources for unmanned aerial vehicles (UAVs), drones, quadcopters, and aerial robotics.
 - [Awesome-Online-Efficiency](https://github.com/Awesome-Online-Efficiency/Awesome-Online-Efficiency) - 🧰 A collection of online efficiency tools,including useful and emerging.
 - [awesome-slack-apps-for-developers](https://github.com/axolo-co/awesome-slack-apps-for-developers) - A curated list of awesome, Slack apps.
 - [capacitor4-firebase-analytics-example-project-capawesome-team](https://github.com/basvdijk/capacitor4-firebase-analytics-example-project-capawesome-team) - Capacitor4 with Firebase Analytics example project.